Minimalist3/GranblueParty/WikiParser/README.md

 Copy `./config/config.ini.template` to `./config/config.ini` and edit relevant values.

+The previews server needs the PIL package.
+Pillow or Pillow-SIMD work as well.

 ## Usage
 - `./database.py --create` to create the dabatase and its tables.
 - `./database.py --update` to fill the tables with the data currently in the CSV files.